salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 When traversing the linked list, we need to stop just before where we want to insert our node.
 The following figure shows where should we stop, when we insert a node between two nodes.
 ```

-When `current` is pointing to the node after which we will insert the node, we can now (i) link the next of new node to the next of `current`: `newNode->next = current -> next`, and (ii) link the next of current to the newNode: `current->next = newNode;`.
+When `current` is pointing to the node after which we will insert the **new** node, we can now (i) link the next of new node to the next of `current`: `newNode->next = current -> next`, and (ii) link the next of current to the newNode: `current->next = newNode;`.
 Obviously, we need to first link the next of new node to the next of `current`, because we do not want to lose access to the node after current.

 ```{figure} ./images/insertIntoOrderedList.png
 :alt: insertIntoOrderedList